microsoft/VirtualClient/website/docs/workloads/sysbench-oltp/sysbench-oltp.md

   * linux-arm64

 ### Package Dependencies
-The following package dependencies are required to be installed on the Unix/Linux system in order to support the requirements of the NAS Parallel workload.
+The following package dependencies are required to be installed on the Unix/Linux system in order to support the requirements of the Sysbench OLTP workload.
 Note that the Virtual Client will handle the installation of any required dependencies.

 * Client: make, automake, libtool, pkg-config, libaio-dev, libmysqlclient-dev, libssl-dev, sysbench
 * Server: mysql-server